French Creek State Park

 Sledding: The backside of the dam at Scotts Run Lake is popular for sledding.

 Ice Fishing: Both lakes can be ice-fished when the ice is at least four inches thick.
+Ice thickness is not monitored.

 Ice Skating: The natural ice of the lakes can be skated when conditions permit.
+Ice thickness is not monitored.

 Environmental Education and Interpretation